 My work celebrates pattern and captures the essence of flowers as I relate the geometric design or type of flowers and leaves that I carve into the surface of the form to the shape of each clay piece.
-Intricacy and subtle simplicity of the delicate patterns and designs are deeply carved for a realistic, three-dimensional quality.
-I also like to play positive and negative space with reticulation, carving all the way through the piece.
-My sculptural work relates to nature especially mushroom, fungus or coral clusters that come from observation and my imagination.
+The intricacy and subtle simplicity of the delicate patterns and designs are deeply carved for a realistic three-dimensional quality.
+I also like to play the positive and negative space using reticulation- carving all the way through the piece.
+My sculptural work relates to nature especially mushroom, fungus, or coral clusters that come from observation and my imagination.
 Those pieces are usually made from extremely thin soft slabs of clay that are joined then puffed to create the undulating shapes that comprise the total form.
 I may use sprigs made from my carved flowers to accent a piece and add embellishments to create deeper depth for the illusion of realism.
 I use white stoneware and porcelain and fire to cones 6 or 10 in electric and gas kilns.
 Depending on each piece, I may use only one glaze or multiple glazes with a possible lustre added in another firing for a mother of pearl effect.